 There’s been some flux in the Irish health insurance market in recent years with exits, rebrands and mergers.

-Now there are just three providers to choose from: VHI, Axa (formerly Laya) and Irish Life Health.
+Currently there are just three providers to choose from: VHI, Axa (formerly Laya) and Irish Life Health.
+However Aviva is set to re-enter the market later this year.

-There are around 330 different health insurance plans being sold right now – so it’s a huge number and can make choosing the right plan extremely difficult.
+There are well over 300 different health insurance plans being sold right now – so it’s a huge number and can make choosing the right plan extremely difficult.

 2. How often should I switch provider?